 Education and Experience

-A Master’s Degree in genetics counseling or a related field from a program accredited by a national certification board for medical genetics personnel, and one year of professional genetic counseling experience, or equivalent.
+A Master’s Degree in genetics counseling or a related field from a program accredited by a national certification board for medical genetics personnel.

 Licensure and Certification